DLvalentine/DLvalentine.github.io/_posts/2023-12-03-second-best.md

 I knew they were not going to be Earth-shattering works of beauty - I knew I had my work cut out for me and a *ton* to learn.
 Up until now, I've only taken pictures on automatic point-and-shoot cameras or my cellphone.
 But I always ***loved*** that feeling when a picture would come out.
 I also ***loved*** the "hunt" of watching birds and getting awesome views of them.
 So, why not combine both?

 So, I packed my bags, got up before dawn, and trekked out to a levee off Lake Elsinore.
-It's a beautiful little spot where I knew a bunch of Mallards and Northern Shovelers liked to hang out - and I even heard there might be an Egret or two to catch!
+It's a beautiful little spot where I knew a bunch of [Mallards](https://www.allaboutbirds.org/guide/mallard){:target="_blank"} and [Northern Shovelers](https://www.allaboutbirds.org/guide/Northern_Shoveler/){:target="_blank"} liked to hang out - and I even heard there might be a [Great Egret](https://www.allaboutbirds.org/guide/Great_Egret/){:target="_blank"} to spot!

 The whole drive there I was thinking of which spots to go to and how I'd take my shots.
 I listened to a video (for the 30th time maybe) explaining the exposure triangle so I could take what I learned and put it to practice.
+I was ***so*** excited.

 And when I got there?
 Well..the levee was closed for an event. 😔 I should have probably looked that up before going, huh?